HeinleinSupport/rspamd-slac-2025/Readme_eng.md

 - In a Postfix infrastructure, we like to separate the systems with Internet communication and internal connections
 - Ideally, external systems should not have access to internal systems (or only to the internal Postfix)
-- internal mails do not run via systems connected to the Internet
+- internal mails should not pass via systems connected to the Internet
 - MX server (incoming) and mailout (outgoing) are therefore in a DMZ
-- HUB (internal mail distributor) is located in the internal network and also communicates with MX and Mailout
+- HUB (internal mail distributor) is located in the internal network and communicates with MX and Mailout

 *****